mentebinaria/filegrab/README.md

-FileMon
+FileGrab
 =======

-FileMon monitors a Windows filesystem and upload to a FTP server each file created.
+FileGrab monitors a Windows filesystem and upload to a FTP server each file created.
 It is designed to run on honeypots machines, malaware analystis' virtual machines and so on in order to capture files created by attackers or threats.

-FileMon is *very* beta.
-Use at your own risk.
+FileGrab is in alpha stage.
+Help to make it better by using it and reporting bugs!